FinnTheTurkey/gitgui/README.md

-Git Gui
+Simple GitGui
 ========
-GitGui is meant for a single programmer, working on a project, who wants very simple version control and branches.
+Simple GitGui, or just GitGui, is meant for a single programmer, working on a project, who wants very simple version control and branches.
 GitGui features:
 1. Very simple.
 Big commit button, easy branching
 2. Supports sending to servers: you can send your repo to your server from GitGui.
-You may have to set up username/password yourself.(see Setup with Github)
+You may have to set up username/password yourself.(see Setup with Github below)
+3. You can setup your own version format, and use it in your programs by taking it from the VERSION.txt file!

+To install, git clone the master, or beta branch!

 Important